Tyson Fury: Fury vs. Schwarz

 After the fight with Wilder, Fury secured a five-fight contract with ESPN and Top Rank worth £80 million ($100 million).
 He made his return to the ring at the MGM Grand Garden Arena in Las Vegas against the WBO Inter-Continental heavyweight champion Tom Schwarz (24–0, 16 KOs) on 15 June 2019.
 This was Fury's first fight in Las Vegas.
-Schwarz was ranked #2 by the WBO and #9 by the IBF at the time.
+Schwarz was ranked No. 2 by the WBO and #9 by the IBF at the time.
 Fury weighed 263 lb, compared to Schwarz's 235+1/2 lb.
 Fury was in complete control of the fight, peppering the undefeated Schwarz in round one before finishing him in the second round by TKO, to take Schwarz's WBO Inter-Continental title.
 During the fight, Fury purposely backed up against the ropes and let Schwarz unload, using head movement to evade the strikes and generating applause from the 9,000 people in attendance.

 Fury vs. Wallin

 Fury fought again in Las Vegas against former WBA Continental heavyweight champion Otto Wallin (20–0, 13 KOs) on 14 September, at the T-Mobile Arena.
 Promoter Frank Warren said: "It is another undefeated boxer he is facing and a contest where a victory will set up the Deontay Wilder rematch."
-Wallin was ranked #4 by the WBA and #12 by the IBF at heavyweight.
+Wallin was ranked No. 4 by the WBA and #12 by the IBF at heavyweight.
 Fury scaled at 254.4 lb, his lightest since facing Klitschko in 2015, when he weighed 247 lb.
 The Swedish southpaw Wallin came in at exactly 236 lb.

 Fury won by unanimous decision 116–112, 117–111, and 118–110.
 Fury suffered a serious cut above his right eye in the third round from a short left hook, as well as a cut over his right eyelid from an accidental clash of heads in the fifth which affected his vision for the rest of the fight and prompted a ringside doctor to be consulted in the sixth.
 After an examination, Fury said he was able to continue and the doctor agreed.
 In the second half of the fight, Fury repeatedly hit Wallin with solid shots.
 Wallin came back in the twelfth with his best punch of the fight, a clean left hand which momentarily troubled Fury.
 After tying Wallin up in a clinch, Fury saw out the round, receiving the decision victory and the WBC Mayan belt, a commemorative title awarded to the winner of a high-profile fight held during Mexican national holidays.

 According to CompuBox, Fury landed 179 of 651 total punches (27%) while Wallin connected with 127 of 334 total punches (38%).
 Of these total punches, Fury landed 127 power punches to Wallin's 84.
 In his in-ring interview, Fury praised the performance of Wallin, who was a more than 10–1 underdog, and expressed condolences as Wallin's father had recently died.
 Fury then called out Wilder for a rematch in February 2020.